|

 34, was known for its jewelry shops, - E. Kortmans and E. Burchards

 Gardening supplies.
-It was also the branch address of Commercial
+It was also the Petersburg branch address of Commercial

 largest music record stores.
 It occupied the entire first floor